How to Land a Remote Job With No Experience

 Image of a remote worker in a cafe

-There is a ton of websites and platforms dedicated to listing remote job opportunities.
+There are a ton of websites and platforms dedicated to listing remote job opportunities.
 Here are some of the most popular ones:

 • LinkedIn: This is the most famous professional networking site which also serves as a job board.
 When searching for jobs, ensure you've applied the 'Remote' filter to see only remote job listings.